stevmwhitfield/rock-paper-scissors/README.md

 ### Description:

-A simple game of rock, paper, scissors played in the browser against a computer.
+A game of rock, paper, scissors played in the browser against a computer.
 The first to five points is the winner.
-Refresh the page if you wish to play again or close the page to exit.

 ### Skills used:

+- HTML
+- CSS
 - JavaScript

 ### Future plans:

-A GUI will be added to enhance the user experience.
+Will be responsive for mobile devices.